 The flights afford great views of the Everest region, so have your camera ready.
 Try to sit on the right side of the plane to see Mt Everest.
 Upon arrival you will be transported to the trailhead and take a relatively easy trek from Lukla (2,800 meters) to Phakding (2,652 meters).

 Day 3: Trek from Phakding to Namche Bazaar

 Phakding (2,652 meters) to Namche Bazaar (3,440 meters) via Monjo (2,840 meters) and the beginning of Sagarmatha National Park.
 Weather permitting you might get your first glimpses of Mt Everest from the steep trail to Namche.

-Usually a rest acclimatisation day in Namche (3,440 meters).
-If you are lucky enough to be in Namche on a Saturday then make sure to visit the weekly market.
+This is usually a rest acclimatisation day in Namche (3,440 meters).
+If you are lucky enough to be in Namche on a Saturday, then make sure to visit the weekly market.
 Most operators will encourage you to take an acclimatisation trek to the Everest View Hotel (3,880 meters) where you can have lunch and capture views of Mt.
 Everest.

 Periche (4,280 meters) is usually used as the location for your second rest and acclimatisation day.
 Depending on your operator you will likely visit the Tshola Tsho Lake and then take a short trek towards Dingboche (4,360 meters) where you will get great views of the south face of Mt.
 Lhotse and Island Peak.